I'll never forget the moment when

 I've learned just how important it is in my career.

-It's not just a bunch of old projects; it's like a mirror that shows what you can do, your style, and how good you are.
+It's the playbook that shows what you can do, your style, and how good you are.

 .